o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/previewing-canvas.md

 ---
-description: ' Preview your game UI canvas in Amazon Lumberyard to visualize how it might look at different screen resolutions and to see how the interactive elements change state. '
+description: ' Preview your game UI canvas in Open 3D Engine to visualize how it might look at different screen resolutions and to see how the interactive elements change state. '
 title: Previewing Canvases